 Joseph didn’t hold anything against his brother who sold him into slavery.
 “Do not be afraid, for am I in the place of God?
 But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive.
 Now therefore, do not be afraid; I will provide for you and your little ones.’
 And he comforted them and spoke kindly to them” (Genesis 50:19-21 NKJV).
 That is the spirit!
 Forgive and move on with your life.
 Your future will be better than your past.

-7. Unforgiveness isn’t good for your spiritual and physical health.
+7. Unforgiveness is not good for your spiritual and physical health.
 It ruins your fellowship with God and fellow humans.
 Unforgiveness has been associated with bodily pain, headache, heart problem, and even a weak immune system.

 Unforgiveness can hinder divine healing.
-“Confess your sins to each other and pray for each other so that you may be healed” (James 5:16 NLT).
-Even some health care providers have added “forgiveness therapy” to the treatment of some health conditions.
+“Confess your sins to each other and pray for each other so that you may be healed.
+The earnest prayer of a righteous person has great power and produces wonderful results” (James 5:16 NLT).
+Even some healthcare providers have added “forgiveness therapy” to the treatment of some health conditions.
 Forgiveness has great health benefits including giving you peace of mind and healing your emotions.
 You become healthier and your relationships become richer.
 Someone said, “Every person should have a special cemetery lot in which to bury the faults of friends and loved ones” (Anonymous).
 Proverbs 17:9 says, “You will keep your friends if you forgive them, but you will lose your friends if you keep talking about what they did wrong” (CEV).

 Conclusion: The worst treatment anyone can receive was what Jesus received.
-He went through unjust trial and was crucified on the cross even when he was not found guilty of any offence.
+He went through an unjust trial and was crucified on the cross even when he was not found guilty of any offence.
 Despite this, he said on the cross, “Father, forgive them, for they do not know what they do” (Luke 23:34 NKJV).
 He didn’t curse them; he didn’t seek revenge.
 He simply ignored their action.
-“A person’s wisdom yields patience; it is to one’s glory to overlook an offense” (Proverbs 19:11 NIV).
+“A person’s wisdom makes him slow to anger, and it is his glory to overlook an offense” (Proverbs 19:11 NET).